CSS360-2026-Winter/MOASA-CSS360-Discord-Bot/README.md

 Completed features include:
 - Implemented a real-time countdown timer during the Night phase
+- Implemented a real-time coutdown timer during the voting(mini)
+- Added specific image for doctor save person who was killed by mafia and voting(mini)
 - Prevented duplicate Night phase images on reset
 - Added phase-specific images for Night, Morning, Kill, Win, and Lose states
 - Integrated role-specific images into the /role command